 - Melih Oder, MSc, Information Systems, METU, completed 2019.

-- Erfan Kalaji, MSc, Computer Engineering, METU NCC, on-going.
+- Erfan Kalaji, MSc, Computer Engineering, METU NCC, completed 2021.

-- Waqar Haidar, MSc, Computer Engineering, METU NCC, on-going.
+- Waqar Haidar, MSc, Computer Engineering, METU NCC, completed 2021.

 - Naziha Khalil, MSc, Computer Engineering, METU NCC, on-going.